core-wg/resource-directory/draft-ietf-core-resource-directory.md

 parameter.
 The endpoint is responsible for refreshing the registration resource within this period using either the registration or update interface.
-The registration interface MUST be implemented to be idempotent, so that registering twice with the same endpoint parameters ep and d does not create multiple registration resources.
+The registration interface MUST be implemented to be idempotent, so that registering twice with the same endpoint parameters ep and d (sector) does not create multiple registration resources.
 A new registration resource may be created at any time to supersede an existing registration, replacing the registration parameters and links.